Defense of Sihang Warehouse: First attacks on Sihang Warehouse

 Shanghai SNLF naval infantry in action in downtown Shanghai, October 1937.

-The Japanese attackers, composed of units from a "Japanese Naval Landing Party" or Japanese marines, received reinforcements and began attempts to break into the warehouse around soon after, targeting the warehouse from North Suzhou Road.
+Japanese marines received reinforcements and began attempts to break into the warehouse around soon after, targeting the warehouse from North Suzhou Road.
 They were soon met with intense fire from the Chinese.
-The Japanese, numbering some fifty men strong, began advancing on the warehouse under the cover of steel shields slotted for rifle fire.
+The Japanese, numbering some fifty strong, began advancing on the warehouse under the cover of steel shields slotted for rifle fire.
 A group of Chinese reconnaissance troops, led by platoon leader Yin Qiucheng (尹求成), exchanged fire with the attacking formations near the Wuzhen Bridge, killing four Japanese soldiers according to a journalist watching across the river.

+According to one foreign eye-witness quoted in the Shanghai-based North China Herald, the Japanese began attempting to break their way into the Sihang Warehouse around 10 AM.
+From the south bank of the Suzhou Creek in the International Settlement, another reporter observed the Naval Landing Forces—armed with machine-guns, rifles, hand-grenades, some Chinese swords, and steel shields—advance east along the Suzhou Creek and take over an abandoned Chinese redoubt west of the warehouse on Wuzhen Road (鳥鎮路) at 11:15 AM.

 A series of frames taken from footage of the Japanese attacks on October 27.
 The smoke trails are from grenades detonating in the street, thrown from the warehouse roof by Chinese defenders.

 The Japanese increased their firepower on the building, and managed to push the Chinese from their frontline sandbag positions with hand grenades back to their secondary lines.
-As the battle continued, 3rd Company Captain Shi Meihao was shot in the face but continued to command the defense until he was shot again in the leg.
+As the battle continued, 3rd Company captain Shi Meihao was shot in the face but continued to command the defense until he was hit in the leg.
 Eventually, the Chinese were forced to abandon the outer wall, and barricaded themselves inside the warehouse itself.
-When the Japanese attempted to follow them to the edge of the warehouse, they were attacked by hand grenades thrown by Chinese soldiers positioned on the upper floors, forcing them to take cover under the ledge in a blind spot at the south-west of the warehouse.
-Noticing them, a dozen Chinese soldiers quickly climbed onto the roof and hurled mortar rounds and grenades down at the Japanese, killing seven and wounding between twenty and thirty.
+When the Japanese attempted to follow them to the edge of the warehouse, they were attacked by hand grenades thrown by Chinese soldiers positioned on the upper floors, forcing them to take cover in a blind spot at the south-west of the warehouse.
+Noticing them, a dozen Chinese soldiers climbed onto the roof and hurled mortar rounds and grenades down at the Japanese, killing seven and wounding between twenty and thirty.
 The survivors were then driven away when a Chinese machine gunner began to shoot at them from one of the warehouse windows.